Azure/intelligent-app-workshop/docs/wksp2/07-semantic-kernel/simple-ai-orchestration/lesson3.md

     Assistant > Today's date is October 4, 2024.
 Time flies like an arrow; fruit flies like a banana!
     ```

-1. Congratulations you have written your first Semantic Kernel plugin!
-Next, we are going to add another plugin
+1. Congratulations you are now using your first Semantic Kernel plugin!
+Next, we are going to need another plugin
    that will integrate to be able to an existing `StockService` included within the `Core.Utilities` project.
-   Create a new file named `StockDataPlugin.cs` in the same directory as `Program.cs` and include the following code,
+   Review the file named `StockDataPlugin.cs` from `Console.Utilities\Plugins` which includes 2 functions,
-   which includes 2 functions, one to retrieve the stock price for the current date and another one for a specific date:
+   one to retrieve the stock price for the current date and another one for a specific date:

     ```csharp
     using Core.Utilities.Services;